GawdServer/PluginList/README.md

 # Plugins
 Plugin submissions will be maintained using the issue system.
+Replace the word _issue_ with _plugin_.

 |